LukasHavemann/flume-plugins/flume-rabbitmq-plugin/README.md

 ### Download :

-You can download jar at https://oss.sonatype.org/ searching for "flume-rabbitmq-sink" :)
+You can download jar at https://oss.sonatype.org/ searching for "flume-rabbitmq-plugin" :-)